1 week ago

 A present filled day

 I received a number of lovely and amusing presents from my friend Sabine in Berlin, and they were quite the success at the party.
 She sent some wonderful bamboo yarn from her hometown, and the aunties were incredulous at the idea of yarn made of bamboo.
 The thing that was most popular, I think was the Teewurst Tee (tea).
 Sabine tells me that there is a real sort of German wurst, similar to liverwurst, called Teewurst, so this packet of tea, done up to look just like the actual sausage, was a good joke.
 I am looking forward to drinking the tea, but that will have to wait a while so I can continue enjoying the packet.
 The blue and yellow thing in front is a Japanese egg mold.
 You boil the egg and then squash it into the requisite shape in the mold.
 Kawaii!
 The Japanese kitchenware section of Uwajimaya is often a rather mysterious place.
 Rachael got me a nice ricer from the American kitchenware store.
-Probably the most astonishing of all, however was Ana’s present, the lovely shawl which I showed you on an earlier post, never dreaming at the time, that it could be a present or me!
-I wore that to the opera too!
-So this time I was all warm and comfy.
+Probably the most astonishing of all, however was Ana’s present, the lovely shawl which I showed you on an earlier post, never dreaming at the

 A turbulent day